ADT vs. Ring Alarm: Comparing Old vs. New

 Customer Service and Support

 Customer support is one of the often ignored factors that actually has a huge impact on your overall home security experience.
-Throughout the lifetime of your security system, you will inevitably have to contact support at some point, so picking a company with good after-sales support is necessary.
+We always end up having to contact support at some point no matter which system we’re using, so picking a company with good after-sales support is necessary.

 Customer service is a top priority for ADT.
 Yes, there are lots of negative customer reviews online and our experience with ADT support is hit or miss, but the fact that its customer support is available 24/7 invites confidence.
-You can contact ADT via phone or live chat at any time on any day of the week.
+We used their live chat for quick questions and called them when we needed more technical guidance.

 We also like that ADT has dealers all over the country, so it won’t take too long to provide service if your system needs repairs.

 Ring, on the other hand, has a strong online presence.
 Even though its live-chat support is not available 24/7 (only 5 a.m. to 9 p.m.
-MT), there are helpful tutorials on the Ring website.
-Plus, you can troubleshoot on your own since it’s a DIY system.
+MT), there are helpful tutorials on the Ring website and the phone line is available 24/7.
+Between those two options, we were always able to troubleshoot our issues on our own.
 There’s no need to wait for a technician to show up.

 All Ring products are covered by a one-year limited warranty and a 30-day refund policy.